BGZStephen/coding-with-stephen-js-challenges/README.md

 - npm version 7.19.1

 You can check your node and npm versions with the following commands `node -v` and `npm -v`

+## Installing the npm packages for this repo

+We will be making use of a well known package called `jest` within this repo, `jest` is a piece of technology developed by the brains at facebook, and is used for us to test our code.

+To install this package, you'll want to navigate to the root of this project within the vscode terminal (check the terminal menu at the top of vscode to open a new terminal window), by default opening this project in vscode should put you in the directory, however you can navigate around with the [cd command](https://linuxize.com/post/linux-cd-command/)

+Once you're in the root of the project, run the following command `npm install`, this will install all of the packages highlighted in the `package.json` file, most notably jest.